-Once you decide on your actual portfolio allocation, you can open and fund your account.
+Once you decide on your actual portfolio allocation, you can open and fund your Fidelity Go account.

 - The management fee of 0.35% is well below the 1.00 – 1.50% charged by traditional investment managers.
-The total fee of 0.40% is very competitive with other robo-advisors, who may charge lower management fees, but offer no limit on other fees, such as fund expenses.
+Although, there are lower fee robo-advisors such as Wealthfront and Betterment with more features.

 - You can maintain a self-directed investment account with Fidelity, and allocate a portion to Fidelity Go to be professionally managed.